 There are also reports of Chinese companies trying to open up pangolin farms in Africa.
 Since China has an iron grip over many of the African nations it invests in, these companies can get away with hunting wild pangolins and including them in the stockpile of farmed pangolins, presenting entire batches as “farm-raised” animals.

 Another animal at serious survival risk from TCM popularity is the rhino.
-China’s internal TCM demand is already contributing to large-scale trafficking of rhinos from Africa.
+China’s internal TCM demand is already contributing to the large-scale trafficking of rhinos from Africa.
 With TCM growing worldwide, the demand for rhinos could end up causing the species’ extinction on the continent.

 “It would be totally wrong if respecting the cultural beliefs of one country, China, led to the extinction of Africa’s biological heritage… [WHO must] take a strong line against the use of animal products, let alone those from endangered species,” Cathy Dean, chief executive officer of Save the Rhinos, a London-based charity that raises money for rhino conservation, said to National Geographic.